exogee-technology/graphweaver/src/examples/aws-cognito/README.md

 # Graphweaver connecting to AWS Cognito

-This example documents how to connect Graphweaver to AWS Cognito.
+This example documents how to connect Graphweaver to AWS Cognito to pull data only this is not used to login at the moment.

 ## Getting Stared